Hurricane Ian: United States

 Critics have noted that federally subsidized flood insurance is one of the reasons that people continue to move to hurricane-prone areas of Florida.
 Since the National Flood Insurance Program (NFIP) began, millions of people moved to Florida in the past 50 years into areas that were part of Hurricane Ian's path in part, critics note, due to the subsidized flood insurance offered by the federal government and insurance companies.
+NBC News described most of the deaths as preventable, blaming a lack of communication on the government's side and care on the citizen's side.

+Many insurance companies went out of business and 200,000 claims could not be paid.

 Lee County also saw a sharp rise in infections and death from flesh-eating bacteria that live in warm brackish water.
-By October 18, 29 illnesses and four deaths had been recorded since landfall due to infection from Vibrio vulnificus, at least one of whom was from out of state.
+By October 18, 2022, 29 cases and four deaths had been recorded since landfall due to infection from Vibrio vulnificus, at least one of whom was from out of state.
+At least one Lee County man was infected with Mycobacterium haemophilum.

+Around 15% of the bees in the United States, which were found in Florida, were affected by Ian.
+Upwards of 150,000 bee hives were destroyed in the storm.
+Surviving bees were malnourished due to Brazilian peppertrees, which bloom in the autumn, being stripped.

-Weeks later several coastside condominiums and hotels damaged by Ian in Volusia County were deemed unsafe and evacuated as Hurricane Nicole approached on November 10.
+Weeks later several coast side condominiums and hotels damaged by Ian in Volusia County were deemed unsafe and evacuated as Hurricane Nicole approached on November 10.
 Many structures fell into the ocean.

+On February 10, 2024, a fire station in Sanibel was demolished after suffering wind and flood damage.
+The station moved temporarily into a mobile home that month.